WHO Chief, Taliban Discuss dire Afghan Health Crisis - UrduPoint

 Ebad is part of a Taliban delegation visiting Geneva for a week of talks with institutions and non-governmental agencies on humanitarian access and human rights, as Afghanistan's new rulers expand their international engagement.

-The hardline Islamist Taliban movement returned to power in Kabul in mid-August as the United States ended its 20-year war in Afghanistan.
+The Taliban returned to power in Kabul in mid-August as the United States ended its 20-year war in Afghanistan.

 Since then, Afghanistan has plunged into financial chaos, with inflation and unemployment surging, while the halting of aid has triggered a humanitarian crisis in a country already devastated by decades of war.